-I’ve contributed pieces and short stories to a variety of collections, including the Anthony Award-winning anthology Shattering Glass (Nasty Woman Press), Tales From the House Band (Plus One Press), Masthead: Best New England Crime Stories and Deadfall: Crime Stories by New England Writers (Level Best Books), and Christmas Cats (Chamberlain Bros.) among others.
+I’ve contributed essays and short stories to a variety of collections, including the Anthony Award-winning anthology Shattering Glass (Nasty Woman Press), Tales From the House Band (Plus One Press), Masthead: Best New England Crime Stories and Deadfall: Crime Stories by New England Writers (Level Best Books), and Christmas Cats (Chamberlain Bros.) among others.
 My essays are included in Cat Women: Female Writers on Their Feline Friends (Seal Press), For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance (Seal Press), He Said What?
 Women Talk About the Moment Everything Changed (Seal Press), among others.

 A sampling of my journalism/nonfiction pieces (more on request):

 In the #MeToo Era, We Don’t Need to Make Nice for the Boston Globe.

 The Costs of Inequality: For Women, Progress Slows As Power Nears (My coverage of Harvard’s Women & Public Policy conference ran in U.S. News & World Report).

 Harvard students study art by making it (for the Harvard Gazette).